mzahnd/bingo-project/README.md

 I almost forget it!
 THE SPLASH SCREEN!

-No software is a *real software* without one.
+No software is *serious software* without one.

 ![Splash screen](Screenshots/bingo_splash.png)